-Unless you have managers who recognise the importance of having usable and reliable tools and toys for digital marketing, which I rarely have had, then you will be fighting for them all the time.
+Unless you have managers who recognise the importance of having the right tools and toys for digital marketing, which I rarely have had, then you will be fighting for them all the time.

 I think this comes down to client side higher-ups sometimes just not ‘getting it’.
 In an agency, they speak ‘digital marketing’.
-If you say you need Screaming Frog so you can crawl a domain to find internal linking errors they know what you’re talking about, why you need it and how important it is.
+If you say you need Screaming Frog so you can crawl a domain to find internal linking errors, they know what you’re talking about.
 THEY JUST KNOW.
-You need it to do your job well, report accurately and make the right decisions.
+You need it to do your job, report accurately and make the right decisions.

-Agencies in Brighton are competing against each other (natch) so I found they we MUCH more likely to use the very best toys in the playground and then give them to you so that you can make them look good.
+Agencies in Brighton are competing against each other (natch) so I found they were much more likely to use the best/newest toys in the playground.
+They give them to you so that you can make them and yourself look good!
 I asked at each interview, client and agency side, what tools I would get to use.
 It was a mix of glorious answers and blank stares.

 I’ve lost count of the gmail accounts I have set up so I can keep using the free version of Accuranker.
 (Soz Accuranker).

 3. Personal Projects and Professional Development – 70% Agency Win, 30% Client Side Win